2023 UC Santa Barbara Gauchos men's volleyball team

-The 2023 UC Santa Barbara Gauchos men's volleyball team represents University of California, Santa Barbara in the 2023 NCAA Division I & II men's volleyball season.
-The Gauchos, led by fifteenth year head coach Rick McLaughlin, playtheir home games between Robertson Gymnasium.
+The 2023 UC Santa Barbara Gauchos men's volleyball team represented University of California, Santa Barbara in the 2023 NCAA Division I & II men's volleyball season.
+The Gauchos, led by fifteenth year head coach Rick McLaughlin, played their home games between Robertson Gymnasium.
 The Gauchos compete as members of the Big West Conference and were picked the finish fourth in the Big West preseason poll.

 Preseason

 Coaches poll

 The preseason poll was released on December 21, 2022.
 UC Santa Barbara was picked to finish fourth in the Big West Conference standings.